microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 X_train, X_test, y_train, y_test = train_test_split(cuisines_feature_df, cuisines_label_df, test_size=0.3)
 ```

-There are many ways to use the LogisticRegression library in Scikit-Learn.
+There are many ways to use the LogisticRegression library in Scikit-learn.
 Take a look at the [parameters to pass](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html?highlight=logistic%20regressio#sklearn.linear_model.LogisticRegression).

 According to the docs, "In the multiclass case, the training algorithm uses the one-vs-rest (OvR) scheme if the ‘multi_class’ option is set to ‘ovr’, and uses the cross-entropy loss if the ‘multi_class’ option is set to ‘multinomial’.
 (Currently the ‘multinomial’ option is supported only by the ‘lbfgs’, ‘sag’, ‘saga’ and ‘newton-cg’ solvers.)"